-They can take for of a diagnosis that is missed altogether, wrong, or delayed and discovered later.
+They can take for a diagnosis that is missed altogether, wrong, or delayed and discovered later.
 When they happen, they can lead to treatment being delayed or never even occurring.
 They almost certainly will result in a worsened patient condition.

 We know that misdiagnoses can occur due to doctors and nurses being overworked.
 We often see this in busy emergency rooms that are understaffed and must see many patients at a time.
 Because of this, healthcare staff may fail to perform some necessary tests, even if a patient’s symptoms indicate them.

 We also know that many healthcare professionals are overworked.
 If a doctor, PA, or nurse practitioner is exhausted, they may not read a test properly.

 A diagnosis that is correct and gets a patient the care they need will lead to a better outcome and likely a lower cost of care.
-A missed or delayed diagnosis can lead to patient harm, an increased cost of care, or even patient death.
+A missed or delayed diagnosis can lead to patient harm, and increased cost of care, or even patient death.

 If you or a loved one have suffered after a misdiagnosis from a healthcare professional, please seek legal assistance.
 At the Weitz Firm, we want to help you get through this difficult time.
 Our qualified and experienced team will have your back and work towards securing the compensation you need.
 This can include: